espressif/arduino-esp32/.github/PULL_REQUEST_TEMPLATE.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 This entire section can be deleted if all items are checked.

-*By completing this PR sufficiently, you help improve the quality of Release Notes*
+*By completing this PR sufficiently, you help us to improve the quality of Release Notes*

 ### Checklist